nss-day-cohort-13/gauntlet-silken-glove/analyze_readmes/appJS.md

 New instance of `Gauntlet.Combatants.Orc` used in the combat test.

 ###### `spell`
-New instance of `Gauntlet.Spellbook.Spell` used in the combat test.
+New instance of `Gauntlet.Spellbook.Sphere` used in the combat test.

 ###### `nextCard`
 When one of the navigation buttons is clicked (other than "Back"), this variable's value is set to the value of the "next" attribute on the link that was clicked.
 The "next" attribute holds the name of a card class that should display next.
 The two card classes that appear in this script are `.card--class` and `.card--weapon`.